-- ground plane).
+a) Vorticity distribution (viewed from below the ground plane)

-- (a) Vorticity distribution (viewed from below the (b) Vorticity distribution (viewed from the front of the helicopter).
+b) Vorticity distribution (viewed from the front of the helicopter)

-- (c) Dust density distribution.
+c) Dust density distribution

-Figure 18: Correlation between the vorticity distribution surrounding a helicopter with single main rotor and the regions of maximum entrainment of dust into the flow. ($\mu^ = 0.80$).
+Fig. 18 Correlation between the vorticity distribution surrounding a helicopter with single main rotor and the regions of maximum entrainment of dust into the flow ($\mu^ = 0.80$).